shopiroller/.github/profile/README.md

 <div align="center">
 Hello! 👋
 <br>
-The power of **headless commerce** now comes with Shopiroller.
+The power of <strong>headless commerce</strong> now comes with Shopiroller.
 It allows you to experience seamless and easily scalable e-commerce.
 Shopiroller offers complete e-commerce features to create a unique online store.
 </div>